 How To Access Tax Returns

-With an integrated management system that allows your to effectively record your incomes and expenses, PaTMa's is constructed with an built-in landlord tax return feature that is designed to be simple and user-friendly.
+With an integrated management system that allows your to effectively record you income and expenses, PaTMa's is constructed with an built-in landlord tax return feature that is designed to be simple and user-friendly.
 Even without accountancy or bookkeeping experience, compiling the essential figure for your landlord tax return will be that much easier.

 - Navigate to Properties.